persteenolsen/dotnet-8-global-temperature-ml/README.md

 Start the App inside VS Code

-- Set the Folder GlobalTemperature in fucus Run - Start Debug
+- Set the Folder GlobalTemperatureML in fucus Run - Start Debug

 Start the App by outside VS Code:

-- Open a command promt in the Folder GlobalTemperature and type: dotnet run globaltemperature.csproj
+- Open a command promt in the Folder GlobalTemperatureML and type: dotnet run globaltemperatureml.csproj